Enrico1077/ProgrammierProjekt/README.md

 /kmeans/manhattan
 ```

-The body must have a field called "file" which contains a .csv, .json, .xlsx or .xls file as value.
+The body must have a field called "file" which contains a .csv, .json, .xlsx or .xls file as value. __Please note the parameter csvDecimalSeparator to configure the display of decimal numbers correctly!
+Default setting is the European format!__
 The API accepts the parameters shown in the table as query parameters.
 All parameters are optional!
 If a parameter is not specified, the default value given in the table is used.
 The API returns the calculated data as a JSON object.